Tag Archives: Bike maintance tips

 Take a look below at some of the most common and damaging cycling mistakes and solutions made by newbies and seasoned riders alike.

-Easy ways to solve common cycling mistakes for more fun
+Solve common cycling mistakes easily for more fun

 by John Brown, Brown Cycles

-Mistakes are something we as humans can’t escape, but nobody is perfect.
-That said, what we can do is try to eliminate some of the simple errors we may make without ever realizing we are proceeding down the wrong path.
+Mistakes are something humans can’t escape, but nobody is perfect.
+That said, we can try to eliminate some of the simple errors we may make without ever realizing we are proceeding down the wrong path.
 Consider taking a look below at some of the most common and damaging cycling mistakes made by newbies and seasoned riders alike.

 Cycling Mistakes #1 – Wear your helmet only when you think it’s needed

 Many riders make the mistake of thinking “I don’t need to wear a helmet, I’m only going around the block with the kids”.
 This mentality is often responsible for catastrophes.
 The truth is you never know when an accident can happen, so you should always be prepared.
-As an example, the worst crash I have ever had was when riding from a campsite, down a straight gravel path to the washroom.
+For example, the worst crash I have ever had was riding from a campsite, down a straight gravel path to the washroom.
 Before I knew it, I was smack dab on the ground faster than I could get my hands up to catch myself.
-The moral of the story Is to wear your helmet any time you ride your bike.
+The moral of the story Is to wear your helmet whenever you ride your bike.

 mistakes